LincolnSteinLab/jbrowse-plugin-assistant-chatbot/README.md

 ```
 -c -config : directory to your JBrowse configuration file.
 -h -help   : print this help message and exit.
+-m -model  : specify the model you want to use, "openai" or "gemini"
 -p -prompt : prompt query regarding your JBrowse config.json.
 ```